getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/breadcrumbs.md

 Data

-: A mapping (str => str) of metadata around the event.
+: A key-value mapping of metadata around the event.
 This is often used instead of message, but may also be used in addition.
 All keys here are rendered out as table in the breadcrumb on display but some crumb types might special case some keys.